 ✮ ✮ ✮ ✮ ✮

-This sequel however never gripped me in the same way as the Sower.
+This sequel never gripped me in the same way as the Sower.
 I put it down for well over 6 months before finally rushing through the last couple of chapters, just to know the end of the story and be done with it.
 I think it is in part because the novel very quickly gets very dark and violent.
 Probably not surprising, but: who enjoys reading about torture and rape?
 No matter how impressive the writing is, it is not for me.
 I looked up some reviews after to see if anyone felt the same at all, and mostly came across 5 stars and awards… so my criticism really is just personal.

 With that said, there’s some interesting future-predicting elements to the story, which is set mostly in the 2020s and 30s.
 It features a President who wants to ‘Make America Great Again‘ (note, this novel was published in 1998!).
 It illustrates how minorities are hit harder by crises.
 The question whether we should be investing in Earth, or in space travel.
 I’m not sure what to recommend.
 Read at your own risk.